recioes/Esther-Recio/README.md

 - ✨ Brazilian-born with a strong connection to Spain, having spent half my childhood there and with family roots in the country

-- ⚡ Interesting fact: Fluently in English and native speaker of Portuguese and Spanish
+- ⚡ Interesting fact: fluently in English and native speaker of Portuguese and Spanish

 - 👨‍💻 More at [Linkedin](https://www.linkedin.com/in/estherrecio/)